hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!!
 NOTE
-    If you have something already running locally on port 80, modify the port-forward to an unused port (i.e. 5000:80). `port-forward` is meant for temporarily exposing an application outside of a Kubernetes cluster.
+    If you have something already running locally on port 80, modify the `port-forward` to an unused port (i.e. 5000:80). `Port-forward` is meant for temporarily exposing an application outside of a Kubernetes cluster.
 For a more permanent solution, look into Ingress Controllers.

-Finally, we can open a browser and go to **http://127.0.0.1** and should see the following.
+Finally, open a browser and go to **http://127.0.0.1** and you should see the following.

 ![](img/welcome-nginx.png)

 You have successfully deployed your first Kubernetes pod.

-With the pod running, we can log in and explore the pod.
-If you don't have another terminal open already, open another terminalgi and run:
+With the pod running, we can also log in and explore the pod.
+Open a **second** terminal, while keeping the first terminal with `port-forward` active, and run:

 ```markdown
 kubectl exec -it <pod_name> /bin/bash